*Wander safe, wander local. Check your region’s local health guidelines before heading out.

 We’ve selected four of the most scenic drives in Ontario for some road trip inspiration, choosing routes that will take you from city streets to rural oases where the only traffic jam you’ll encounter will be a turtle crossing.
 These itineraries will lead you through some of the most beautiful countryside in Ontario, and are accessible from both Toronto and Ottawa.
 And as with all good road trips, your travels will introduce you to new communities, new eateries, and new hidden gems along the way.

-Don’t let this summer pass you by without a little spontaneous exploration – a road trip is the perfect way to travel safely while maintaining physical distancing.
+Don’t let this summer pass you by without a little spontaneous exploration – a road trip is the perfect way to travel safely with your crew.
 So pack the car and hit the road with one of these four awesome adventures across Ontario’s Highlands.

 Route 1: TransCanada Meander